ccappetta/bidirectional_streaming_ai_voice/conversations/other_interesting_convos/3-23-2024-letting_claude_steer_itself.md

 ---

----

-**Claude and I talked about some code and architecture here but the interesting aspect of this convo is later having claude guide itself, so I've truncated that out.
-For anyone really interested the full version would be in the git history of this .md file.**
+... **We talked about code and architecture stuff here but the interesting aspect of this convo is when claude starts guiding itself, so I've truncated that middle noise out.
+For anyone really interested the full version would be in the git history of this .md file.** ...

----

 ---